AlexGalhardo/Galhardo-APP-1.0/README.md

 - This is a super simple bot to buy and sell bitcoin at binance to learn websockets and home broker things.
 - Use TradingView Chart: https://br.tradingview.com/
 - The Bitcoin Ticker 24h use WebSocket from: wss://stream.binance.com:9443/stream?streams=btcusdt@ticker
-- <b>All the transactions use SANDBOX Data from endpoint:<b> https://testnet.binance.vision/api/v3/order
+- <b>All the transactions use SANDBOX Data from endpoint:</b> https://testnet.binance.vision/api/v3/order
 - Binance WebSocket documentation: https://github.com/binance/binance-spot-api-docs/blob/master/web-socket-streams.md
 - Binance Bitcoin Transaction LOG Example:
 ```